 Institute for Contemporary Art & Thought

 Critically positioned at the Mississippi River Delta, at the southern tip of the American South and the upper limit of the Global South, we believe the challenges of the 21st century are not hard to see from here.
 And yet, Rivers Institute is not defined by any single place, but rather by a set of conditions.
-Our perspective, informed by both long rootedness and displacements, confers us with a reverence for what has long gone unoticed and a curiosity about all that we do no know.
-Rivers carry ideas, goods, and people from here to there, and from there to here.
+Our perspective, informed by both long rootedness and displacement, confers us with a reverence for what has long gone unnoticed and a curiosity about all that we do not know.
+Rivers carry ideas, goods, and people from here to there and from there to here.
 Rivers Institute recognizes exchange and estrangement as tools for radical discovery and empathy.
 We learn from artists who share in this conviction and provide a context and support for their research and practices.

 ~~ Rivers Institute is proud to co-organize the exhibition Sanford Biggers: Codeswitch with the Bronx Museum of the Arts.
 To ensure health and safety, the exhibition opening has been postponed until Fall 2020 and will open in coordination with Rivers Institute’s inaugural programmatic season.